-Distinctive building for Bern
+Convincing solution for Bern

 “The winning project stands out thanks to its urban character in the UNESCO perimeter and its modern, self-assured architectural language.
-The jury was won over by the distinct nature of the new building as a solitary structure that leaves the Stettler Building entirely separate, and the inclusion of the property at Hodlerstrasse 6 in the ensemble.
+The jury was won over by the distinct nature of the new building as a solitary structure that leaves the Stettler Building entirely separate, and the inclusion of the building at Hodlerstrasse 6 in the ensemble.
 With the creation of a square on Hodlerstrasse and the opening up of the slope of the Aare River, the project creates clear added value for the city and gives Kunstmuseum Bern an attractive, inviting address.”

 Thomas Hasler, President of the Jury